dzgraham/Info2180_Lab/README.md

-# Info2180_Lab i tell you what folks
+# Info2180_Lab
+# INFO2180 Lab 1

+This is Lab 1 for Daniel Graham